hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 - **AnnotationDbi:** queries the *OrgDb*, *TxDb*, *Go.db*, *EnsDb*, and *BioMart* annotations.
 - **AnnotationHub:** queries large collection of whole genome resources, including ENSEMBL, UCSC, ENCODE, Broad Institute, KEGG, NIH Pathway Interaction Database, etc.

+> **NOTE:** These are both packages that can be used to create the `tx2gene` files we had you download at the beginning of this workshop.

 **Annotation tools:** for accessing/querying annotations from a specific database